bac0id/bigEyes-twitter/README.md

 ![screenshot-config](screenshots/screenshot-v2.0.0.0-2.png)

 ## Lisense
-License
 This repository is under MIT License.
 The icon image of this executive file is consisted by a blue bird and an eye.
-The blue bird was a trademark of [X](https://x.com) and the eye is an emoji of (Twemoji)[https://github.com/twitter/twemoji].
+The blue bird was a trademark of [X](https://x.com) and the eye is an emoji of [Twemoji](https://github.com/twitter/twemoji).